bibhas2/jcsv/README.md

 ```

 ## What is it Good for?
 ``ByteBuffer`` is very similar to ``std::string_view`` in C++.
 Their hidden power comes from the fact that they can be compared and sorted.
-All sorts of benefit come from that.
+All manners of benefit come from that.
 For example, they can be used as keys in a hash map.

-I'm hoping that this CSV parser will be a better than the traditional libraries to process a large CSV file in a memory constrainted environment.
+I'm hoping that this CSV parser will be good at processing large CSV files in a memory constrainted environment.
 In general, this library will be a good fit where the entire content of the CSV needs to be loaded into memory.
 Example uses case will include:

 - Sorting a CSV file.
 - Searching repeatedly within the file based on a key.
-You can store the key ``ByteBuffer`` fields in a hash map to speed up searching.
+You can store the key field (which is a ``ByteBuffer``) in a hash map to speed up searching.

 In the example below we lookup the revenue for a product using its ID.